-- 8. The LSBA's Hudson procedures are more robust than ever. - 9.
-Although the LSBA has always endeavored to engage only in germane activity, it has carefully reviewed its budget for conduct that may be subject to criticism post-McDonald. - 10.
-After McDonald-and to avoid criticism and promote transparency-the LSBA is publishing its draft budget expenditures further in advance and providing members with a more detailed breakdown of how their bar dues are used.
-While the more detailed breakdown is simply a matter of arithmetic, publishing it in this format helps facilitate member review. - 11.
-After McDonald, the LSBA has increased the visibility and frequency of its disclaimers.
-141 - 12.
+- 11. After McDonald, the LSBA has increased the visibility and frequency of its disclaimers.
+162 - 12.
 After McDonald, the Texas Bar revised its procedures to comply with the Fifth Circuit's ruling and avoid further litigation.
-The LSBA voluntarily has revised its own budget notice to track what the Texas State Bar has done post-McDonald.
-142 - 13.
+The LSBA voluntarily has revised its own budget notice to ensure compliance with McDonald.
+163 - 13.
 Though the LSBA maintains that all its conduct is germane to regulating the legal profession or improving the quality of legal services, the LSBA's Hudson procedures serve as a fallback to allow a member to avoid subsidizing any potentially non-germane speech to which he or she objects in satisfaction of McDonald.